quickapps/docs/eng/developers/jquery-ui.md

 ### Defining presets

-You can both create new presets or overwrite existing ones.
+You can both define new presets or overwrite existing ones.
 To do this should use the `definePreset` method as follow:

     // Passing libraries as an array list
 	$this->jQuery->definePreset('preset_name', array('ui.core', 'ui.widget'));